-- Faculty Adviser
+- Faculty Advisor: ACCEPTED

-- Health Care Professional
+- Health Care Professional: ACCEPTED

-- Pre-Health Adviser
+- Pre-Health Advisor: ACCEPTED

-- Professor (Liberal Arts)
+- Professor (Liberal Arts): ACCEPTED

-- Professor (Math)
+- Professor (Math): ACCEPTED

-- Professor (Science)
+- Professor (Science): ACCEPTED

-- Teaching Assistant
+- Teaching Assistant: ACCEPTED

 - Provisional Admission - The applicant will be admitted into the class provided that any and all outstanding prerequisite coursework is completed satisfactorily by August before fall semester coursework begins.
-Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent his/her licensure as an intern.
+Also, the applicant must remain free of any violations of the Code of Conduct of the School of Pharmacy and West Virginia University or any law that would prevent their licensure as an intern.
 Applicants offered admission must send a non-refundable tuition deposit to hold their place in the class.